vantage6/vantage6-workshop/episodes/chapter6.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Vantage6 node is the software that runs on the machine of the data owner.
+Vantage6 node is the software that runs on a data station.
 It allows the data owner to share their data within the vantage6 network in a privacy-preserving way.
 Also, it is responsible for the execution of the federated learning tasks and the communication with the vantage6 server.

 Each organization that is involved in a federated learning collaboration has its own node in that collaboration.
 They should therefore install the node software on a virtual machine hosted in their own infrastructure.
 The node should have access to the data that is used in the federated learning collaboration.